 The use of CAM with CNC machining enables using the data for quick quotes on machining jobs.

 The turning process removes excess material from a workpiece by rotating it against the machine tool.
-CNC lathe machines are very efficient when creating the right order of procedure for creating the final product.
+CNC lathe machines are very efficient when creating the right order of procedures for creating the final product.

 These machines are also capable of other processes such as carving threads, knurling, chamfering, facing, etc.